rochejul/npmversion/README.md

 - deal with the prenumber and the preid flag
 - create git commits and tags
 - push the git commits and tags

+## Breaking changes with 1.X

+- No more pre/post npm run scripts
+- No more json files modifications (except from NPM's ecosystem)
+- Deal with NPM packages
+- Split in packages
+  - [@npmversion/cli](./packages/cli/README.md): the new cli tool (we keep `npmversion` for posterity)
+  - [@npmversion/core](./packages/core/README.md): the core logic of the tool
+  - [@npmversion/workspace](./packages/workspace/README.md): the tool logic to deal with npm packages, dependencies order, etc...

 ## Possible options